toobeeh/skribbltypo/readme.md

 # Skribbl-Typo
-An extension which adds some extra features to skribbl.io.
+An extension for chromium-based and firefox which adds many extra features to skribbl.io.
 Stable versions are submitted to the [Chrome Store](https://chrome.google.com/webstore/detail/bpcilmjlpebjklinlbdjhfkkgmmfghfj).
+Get infos on the [Website](https://chrome.google.com/webstore/detail/bpcilmjlpebjklinlbdjhfkkgmmfghfj).

 There are some VERY old and messy parts, don't kill me for those.
-A complete rework to make it a bit less messy is on my todo.
+Maybe, one day, i'll clean that up.

 Bugs or requests: @Discord tobeh#7437

-## ToDo
+## Involved repos
-##### Maybe solve the bugs?
- * lobby search not triggering sometimes on first lobby
- * lobby buttons sometimes take several clicks
- * gif progress bar is not consistent
+##### typo.rip
+ * Website for all the stuff together

+##### Palantir
+ * Gets skribbl lobby data from typo
+ * Shows these in Discord
+ * Manages bubbles, drops, sprites and events to be shown on skribbl

-##### Improvements
+ ##### Orthanc (private repo)
- * gif drawing speed could be tweaked
- * change jquery parts to vanilla js
- * cleanup on service.js
+ * PHP webdirectory which provides an interface between the database and web-access
+ * Secure authorization via login token
+ * Json based